arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 monadicValue.flatMap { x -> just(x) } == monadicValue
 ```

-`Associativity law` means that the order in which Bind operations are composed does not matter:
+`Associativity law` means that the order in which `flatMap` operations are composed does not matter:

 ```
 // Given